VanMoof: 2000s: Beginnings

-Its name is a Dutch spin on the word "move".
 Taco Carlier studied industrial design engineering at the Delft University of Technology.
 His brother Ties was trained as an auto mechanic.
 The Carliers' vision was to reinvent the city bike, to make "a smart bike with sex appeal" to "offer a strong alternative to status symbols like cars".

 Their first models were designed by Dutchman Sjoerd Smit who had been hired by the Carlier brothers in 2008.
 His first prototype was a single speed city bike with an aluminum frame, two LED lights, a leather saddle and a lock built into the frame.
 Initially Sjoerd Smit sold his first design in 2009, the 'MOOF', through the New York design brand Areaware.
 Later that year it became VanMoof's first model, the No. 3, with a rectangular red logo instead of the transparent grey letters on the Areaware version.

+2010s: Growth

 In 2010 VanMoof launched its second design, Model No. 5, with a built-in chain lock and a Micro-USB port.
 The Model No. 5 won a 2010 Dutch Design Award as Best Consumer Product.
 A so-called "women's" model of the No. 5 was launched in 2011, the VanMoof No. 6, with a step-through frame.
 Another women's model was launched later that year, the VanMoof Swaggerwagon, with pink tires and a diamond frame.
 Also in 2011, Smit's design for the "Düsenjäger" model, based on the No. 5, was given the German Red Dot Design Award.
 Around 10,000 bikes were sold world-wide in 2012.
 A year later, The Wall Street Journal wrote that "a VanMoof has become a hipster accessory" in New York City.